ViolaSorgato/Lunettes-Eyewear/README.md

 The server is built with NodeJS/Express.
 For the client, the project is developed using React and TypeScript.
 The database is built with MongoDB and the application uses Stripe as a payment solution.
 Regarding design, I chose to use Material UI in combination with custom CSS.
-The application is responsive.
+Some effects are built with Framer Motion.
+The application is fully responsive.

 ## Installation